MohamadEbrahimAghili/MEA10K/README.md

 ## 📂 The MEA10K Dataset Collection

 <p align="justify">
-We provide a collection of datasets designed to facilitate new research in generative modeling, domain adaptation, and robust object detection in the remote sensing domain.
+We provide a dataset designed to facilitate new research in generative modeling, domain adaptation, and robust object detection in the remote sensing domain.
 </p>

-### 1. **MEA10K: The Complete Synthetic Object Detection Dataset**
+### **MEA10K: The Complete Synthetic Object Detection Dataset**
 <p align="justify">
-This is the primary dataset used for the domain adaptation experiments in our paper.
+This is the dataset used for the domain adaptation experiments in our paper.
 It features photorealistic, GAN-generated backgrounds populated with a diverse set of stochastically placed object exemplars.
 </p>

 *   **Content:** 10,000 synthetic images with object annotations.
-*   **Resolution:** 1024x1024 pixels.
+*   **Dimensions:** 1024x1024 pixels.
 *   **Object Classes:** 19 distinct categories.
 *   **Annotations:** Provided in YOLO (<code>.txt</code>) format.
 Each annotation file contains one line per object with the format: <code>[class_id] [x_center_norm] [y_center_norm] [width_norm] [height_norm]</code>.
 A <code>data.yaml</code> file is included for class name mapping.
 *   **Download Link:** [Google Drive](https://drive.google.com/file/d/1LEqF7NZXnAscYfViFy8eZka3P5vEf0_K/view?usp=sharing)